Ray Mooney

 and screenwriter.
-Regarded as an important crime writer his plays have been produced in major Australian theatres and his book A Green Light (Penguin 1988) is credited for stimulating crime fiction in Australia.
+Regarded as an important crime writer his plays have been produced in Australian theatres.

-In 1968 Ray was sentenced to 12 years for rape and was sent to HM Prison Pentridge.
-Upon his release he completed a 3-year drama course, specialising in directing, at the VCA and formed two theatre companies:
+In 1968 Mooney was sentenced to 12 years for rape and assault and was sent to HM Prison Pentridge.

-Governor’s Pleasure, a theatre company of ex-prisoners and ZAP Community Theatre, comprising mainly street kids from West Heidelberg.

 While in prison, he befriended cell mate Christopher Dale Flannery, who was accused of being a prolific contract killer known as "Mr Rent-a-kill".
 Mooney became the first prisoner in Australia to complete a university degree while still in jail.
-Upon his release in 1975, he studied at the Victorian College of the Arts.
+Upon his release in 1975, he studied drama at the Victorian College of the Arts and formed two theatre companies:

+Governor’s Pleasure, a theatre company of ex-prisoners and ZAP Community Theatre.

 Mooney wrote the play Everynight Everynight based on his experiences in Pentridge Prison.
-A film adaptation of the play was made in 1994, won awards throughout the world and was nominated for an AFI Award for Best Adapted Screenplay.
+A film adaptation of the play was made in 1994 and was nominated for an AFI Award for Best Adapted Screenplay.

-For 30 years Ray taught creative writing at tertiary institutions, including Holmesglen Institute and the VCA Film and Television School.
-He is currently writing full time.
+Mooney has lectured at tertiary institutions, including Holmesglen TAFE and the VCA Film and Television School.

+Rape

+In 1968, some months after separating from his wife, Mooney lured a 16 year old girl into his car.
+When she screamed and tried to escape, he punched her in the face, breaking her nose.
+He then raped her and a short time later, raped her a second time.
+Mooney was convicted of one count of assault occasioning actual bodily harm, and two counts of rape.
+At sentencing, he was supported by a Catholic Priest, Father Kevin Toomey.
+Mooney was sentenced to 12 years gaol with a minimum of 9 years and was sent to HM Prison Pentridge.